Auditing (Scientology): Procedure

-Each Grade is targeted at a specific area of potential difficulty a person might have.
-The working hypothesis is that if the subject matter is not "charged"; in other words, if it is not causing any difficulty, then it will not read on the E-meter, and therefore will not be run.
+Each Grade targets at a specific area of potential difficulty a person might have.
+If the subject matter is not "charged"; in other words, if it is not causing any difficulty, then the E-meter will not show any reaction and the person will not be asked further questions on that subject.

 John H. Wolfe differentiates auditing from interrogation, prayer, meditation, confession or hypnosis, instead likening it to nondirective therapy: "In its general philosophy and approach, auditing is closest to the nondirective therapy of Carl Rogers (1961), who stressed the importance of having the client find the client's own answers, while the counselor refrains from interpretation, but listens with empathic understanding.
 Auditing differs from Roger's approach by having the auditor direct the preclear's attention using auditing questions, and by breaking up the session into discrete cycles of action."

 Rundowns

 Hubbard defines a rundown as "a series of steps which are auditing actions and processes designed to handle a specific aspect of a case and which have a known end phenomena".
 Hubbard devised dozens of rundowns.
 The main rundowns are the levels of the Bridge to Total Freedom, which are the codified sequential steps to attain Scientology's concept of spiritual freedom.

 One of the earliest rundowns on the Bridge, which most Scientologists are expected to do, is the Purification Rundown.
 The "purif" is a sauna-and-sweat detoxification program requiring a high intake of vitamins, allegedly (Note: Reitman writes, "Doctors have questioned the effectiveness of the Purification Rundown, which has never been scientifically proven as effective and might in fact be dangerous.
 Its central component, niacin, is administered in extremely high doses," where such dosages can cause liver damage.) designed to remove toxins from the body that would inhibit one's recall needed for future auditing.
 Some of the basic levels of the Bridge include rundowns said to alleviate issues with communication, problems, and upsets.
 The Clear Certainty Rundown is the step where the Church of Scientology verifies that the preclear has correctly attained the State of Clear.

 There are specialty rundowns such as the three very high-priced "L's Rundowns" available only at Flag which are promoted as executive boosters and promise the ability to be stably exterior—outside of your body.
 The Super Power Rundown is intended to increase one's perceptions; Hubbard said we have 57 senses which he calls "perceptics".

 One of the most controversial rundowns is the Introspection Rundown, which is alleged to handle a psychotic episode or complete mental breakdown but was a key factor in the death of Lisa McPherson and has been widely written about.

 Numerous other rundowns are listed on the right margin of the Bridge to Total Freedom.